Devangkartik/netflix-gtp/README.md

   - Configure Tailwind Css in our app
   - What you want to build just go on that website and see the fiture what you want to build...
-  -When you are planning Properly then It will become
-    More eiser to building website...
+  - When you are planning Properly then It will become More eiser to building website...
   -

   # Features
 -Login and SignIn/SignUp Page
 - Browser(after Authintication)
   - logOut
     -logo of Netflix + different movies background picture -A Sign in page + which change the route when you Sign in -logIn
     -Header
     -Main movie